bertrandchenal/menger/README.md

 ## Example

 Let's say we want to collect statistics about the length of blog posts.
-We start by creating a `Post` class that inherits from  Lattice's `Space` class:
+We start by creating a `Post` class that inherits from Menger's `Space` class:

     :::python
     class Post(Space):